fbpx

 Phase 2

-Phase 2 is an extension of phase 1 and is similar in many ways.
-One difference is that you’re doing sets of six instead of ten reps.
-Tempo is also crucial to keep in mind because using a heavier load can increase the risk of technique breakdown.
+Phase 2 is an extension of Phase 1 and is similar in some ways.
+Two differences are that you’re doing sets of six to eight instead of ten reps, and you only do four to six sets per movement instead of ten.

-As mentioned above, phase 2 is only 15 days long and follows the same schedule of doing three workouts in a 5-day block.
+As mentioned above, Phase 2 is only 15 days long and follows the same schedule of doing three workouts in a 5-day block.

 Day 1